fable-compiler/fable-templates/README.md

 ## How to test the template before publishing?

+1. Restore nuget package `dotnet restore minimal`
-1. Package the template by running `dotnet pack -c Release minimal/Fable.Template.proj`
+2. Package the template by running `dotnet pack -c Release minimal/Fable.Template.proj`
-2. Install the new version of the template: `dotnet new i minimal/bin/Release/Fable.Template.x.y.z.nupkg`
+3. Install the new version of the template: `dotnet new -i minimal/bin/Release/Fable.Template.x.y.z.nupkg`
-3. Create the template: `dotnet new fable -n <name-of-your-project>`.
+4. Create the template: `dotnet new fable -n <name-of-your-project>`.

     If you are using gitpod to contribute, add `--gitpod` at the end

-4. `cd <name-of-your-project>`
+5. `cd <name-of-your-project>`
-5. Follow the instructions from the README.md of the installed template
+6. Follow the instructions from the README.md of the installed template

 ## Maintainer notes